IOT-123/AssimilateCrouton/README.md

 The files are already rendered HTML/CSS from PUG/LESS.

+NPM has not been used other than for a webserver (npm start from root).

+I will fix NPM with an update to Polymer 3.

 ## Goals

 ~Color for each Device (considered by edfungus).
 Have piggy-backed endpointJson for now~.